slammayjammay/hyper-postprocessing/README.md

 ```
 The entry file should export the shader(s) you want to add to your terminal window.
 It can be:
 1. Option 1: a string, assumed to be a fragment shader.
 2. Option 2: an object specifying `vertexShader`, `fragmentShader`, `shaderPass`, and/or `shaderMaterial`.
-If `shaderPass` is present, the value is assumed to be an instance of a `ShaderPass` that will be added to directly to `EffectComposer`.
+If `shaderPass` is present, the value is assumed to be an instance of a `ShaderPass` that will be added directly to `EffectComposer`.
 If `shaderMaterial` is present, the value is assumed to be an instance of a `ShaderMaterial` and will be paired with a `ShaderPass` that will be passed to `EffectComposer`.
 Providing `vertexShader` is optional.
 3. Option 3: an array of options 1 or 2.
 4. Option 4: a function that returns either option 1 or 2 or 3.